flatcar-archive/flatcar-docs/os/migrating-to-clcs.md

 File specifications in this section of a CL Config must define the target filesystem and the file's path relative to the root of that filesystem.
 This allows files to be written to filesystems other than the root filesystem.

 Under the `contents` section, the file contents are under a sub-section called `inline`.
 This is because a file's contents can be remote by replacing the `inline` section with a `remote` section.
-To see what options are available under the `remote` section, look at the [Container Linux Config schema][ct-config].
+To see what options are available under the `remote` section, look at the [Flatcar Linux Config schema][ct-config].

 ### manage_etc_hosts